 The second option of beginning and ending at the northern endpoint (D.L.
 Bliss State Park) is just as easy logistically.
 However, it costs money and means that if you’re driving from South Tahoe you’ll be spending more time in your vehicle commuting to the trailhead.

-The shuttling option is fine, too, but unless you secure free spots at both locations you have parking costs to consider.
+The shuttling option is fine, too.
+But unless you secure free spots at both locations you have parking costs to consider.

 As far as the actual trail conditions are concerned, the Rubicon Trail is maintained as well as any trail in the Lake Tahoe region.